 Add the softened butter or margarine and olive oil and combine.
 Lastly, add the sugar and salt.

 Now it’s time to knead the dough.
+You can knead with a mixer or by hand.
 If you are using a mixer, process the dough for about 10 minutes using the dough kneading hook.
 If you choose to knead by hand, knead the dough in the bowl for 15 minutes.

 Turn the dough out onto a floured surface and knead for about five minutes more.
 The dough should be very soft.
 If it’s too firm, knead in another tablespoon of olive oil until smooth.